hikmedit/github-notion/README.md

 Click the "Sync Now" button to manually sync GitHub issues to Notion.

+### Adding Manual Tasks

+You can create tasks directly in Notion without going through GitHub:

+1. Click the extension icon
+2. Select the "Add Task" tab
+3. Enter a title, description, and select a status
+4. Click "Add Task"

+This is useful for adding quick tasks or notes that don't need to be GitHub issues.

 ### View Configuration

 After your initial setup, the extension will display a compact view with just the repository and database information.
 You can:
 - Click the "Settings" button to show the full configuration form
+- Switch between "Sync" and "Add Task" tabs
 - Click "Sync Now" to manually trigger a sync

 ## Troubleshooting